vanhoangkha/000060-DynamoDBBasic/content/_index.md

 ---
-title : "AWS DynamoDB"
+title : "Amazon DynamoDB"
 date :  "`r Sys.Date()`"
 weight : 1
 chapter : false
 ---
-# Work with AWS DynamoDB
+# Work with Amazon DynamoDB

 ### Overall
- In this lab, you'll learn the basics and practice of Amazon DynamoDB
+ In this lab, you'll learn the basics and practice of Amazon DynamoDB.Practice Python with Amazon DynamoDB.

 ### Content
  1. [Introduction ](1-introduce/)